 It’s tough to say goodbye to summer — but phenomenal fall foods make the transition oh-so-much easier.
 Winter squash, despite its name, is actually grown in the summer and, unlike summer squash, isn’t usually harvested until the fall, when the seeds are fully matured and the skin is hardened into a tough rind.
+Of course butternut squash recipes are different.

 Butternut squash, caramelized onion and spinach lasagna